projectEndings/Endings/articles/balisage_2022/02_3_tokenizing.md

 * An alphanumeric word `[\p{L}\p{M}]+`
 * A hyphenated word: `$alphanumeric(-$alphanumeric)*)`

+[]: # (MDH comment: What are double apostrophes?
+Should this be straight and curly?)

 We also consider apostrophes (single and double) as part of a word, so the constructed Regular Expression is slightly more complicated when expressed in the XSLT:

 ```xml